 Medical Student Dress Code MEDICAL BILLING AND OFFICE ADMINISTRATION, PHARMACY TECHNICIAN, PROFESSIONAL MEDICAL ASSISTANT, VOCATIONAL NURSING, PHYSICAL THERAPIST ASSISTANT DRESS CODE Retail pharmacies, health facilities, and hospitals maintain a conservative environment.
 The doctors, patients, and customers will evaluate our professionalism by our appearance.
-Students in medical courses must observe the following policy: Jewelry - One pair of earrings (Small to medium in size-no large hoops) - One (set) ring on each hand (Wedding rings are considered one ring) - Necklaces/chains (Should wear only one at a time) Necklace or chain should not be of such a length to cause a health or safety issue. - No tongue or facial piercing Nails • Length/polish (Nails should be short and polished clear or neutral colors) Hair • Length/cut (Hair should be clean, out of the face, and off the collar.
+Students in medical courses must observe the following policy: Jewelry - One pair of earrings (Small to medium in size-no large hoops) - One (set) ring on each hand (Wedding rings are considered one ring) - Necklaces/chains (Should wear only one at a time) Necklace or chain should not be of such a length to cause a health or safety issue. - · No tongue or facial piercing Nails Length/polish (Nails should be short and polished clear or neutral colors) Hair Length/cut (Hair should be clean, out of the face, and off the collar.
 The cut and style should be conservative with appropriate accessories) Makeup and Perfume/After Shave Makeup can be worn, but moderate to light.
-Perfume/ after shave should be limited to very little due to possible allergic reactions from patients Dress - Uniforms should be clean and wrinkle free. - Do not mix uniforms with street clothes, such as scrub top with jeans.\ - Shoes are to be solid white tennis shoes or nursing shoes-not canvas. - Appropriate undergarments and hosiery.
+Perfume/ after shave should be limited to very little due to possible allergic reactions from patients Dress - Uniforms should be clean and wrinkle free. - Do not mix uniforms with street clothes, such as scrub top with jeans. - Medical Assistant shoes are to be solid white tennis shoes or nursing shoes-not canvas. - Appropriate undergarments and hosiery.
 Lab coats are optional.
-Medical Billing and Office Administration, Pharmacy Technician, and Professional Medical Assistant students are highly encouraged to follow professional dress day on Wednesdays. \Pharmacy Technician students are allowed to wear their lab coats with street clothes.
+Medical Billing and Office Administration, Pharmacy Technician, and Professional Medical Assistant students are highly encouraged to participate on professional dress day.
+Pharmacy Technician students are allowed to wear their lab coats with street clothes.
+Vocational Nursing students must follow the dress code outlined in the Vocational Nursing Student Handbook.
+Physical Therapist Assistant students must follow the dress code outlined in the Physical Therapist Assistant program Policy and Procedure Manual.